 BIM: Laying the Foundations for the Construction Future

-In a recent event, hosted at Tangerine, Paul Surin, Head of Built Environment at Wienerberger, spoke on the importance of BIM for manufacturers in the construction sector as part of the Chartered Institute of Marketing Construction Industry Group (CIMCIG) seminar series.
-After attending the, Jo Hart, Senior B2B Account Director, shares Paul’s words of wisdom…
+In a recent event hosted at Tangerine, Paul Surin, Head of Built Environment at Wienerberger, spoke on the importance of BIM for manufacturers in the construction sector as part of the Chartered Institute of Marketing Construction Industry Group (CIMCIG) seminar series.
+After attending the event, Jo Hart, Senior B2B Account Director, shares Paul’s words of wisdom…